7 Best Gym Shoes in 2024

 What makes it the best?

-As its name suggests, we felt free to move, bend, and twist our feet during our workouts with the Nike Free Metcon 5.
-It’s impressively lightweight and flexible, giving us the agility to perform various exercises with ease.
+As its name suggests, we felt free to move, bend, and twist our feet during our workouts with the Nike Free Metcon 6.
+It’s impressively lightweight and flexible, giving us the agility to perform various exercises effortlessly.
 Backed up by lab tests, it’s our best gym shoe for HIIT.

-From planks to lunges, Free Metcon 5 flowed seamlessly with our natural foot flexions.
-Our bend test reveals it's 54.4% more flexible than the average training shoe!
-The shoe also features deep cutouts throughout the outsole, giving more room to bend freely.
+From planks to lunges, Free Metcon 6 flowed seamlessly with our natural foot flexions.
+Our bend test reveals it's mind-blowingly 76.9% more flexible than average, making it the most malleable training shoe in our catalog!
+We have room to bend liberally because of the deep cutouts throughout the outsole.
 It’s no surprise we felt very versatile in this trainer.

-Even for movements and stretches that require twisting the feet, Free Metcon 5 showed no resistance.
-In our manual assessment, we awarded it the lowest torsional rigidity score of 1/5.
-Despite this, we still felt planted to the ground due to the shoe’s midsole walls and wide heel boosting our stability.
+Even for movements and stretches that require twisting the feet, Free Metcon 6 showed no resistance.
+In our manual assessment, we awarded it a low torsional rigidity score of 2/5.
+Despite this, we still felt planted to the ground due to the shoe’s expansive 113.9/94.4 mm midsole.

 Pros